 - a.
-Infection: The risk of infection is reportedly about 0.8% and when recognized, is treated with cleaning out the joint and with antibiotics.
+Infection: The risk of infection is reportedly about 0.8% and when recognized is treated with cleaning out the joint and antibiotics.
 Preventative measures are taken such as: cleansing of the skin prior to surgery, careful surgical techniques, small incisions, and pre-operative antibiotics.
 If an infection develops, you may require antibiotics. - b.
 Swelling: Swelling around the joint is normal after surgery.
 This can be alleviated by applying ice or using a cryotherapy device such as a Polar Care Unit. - c.
 Wound Healing Problems: Incisions are quite small and therefore complications are rare.
-Occasionally, blisters occur but these are usually treated with local dressing changes.
-Most wounds heal to a neat scar, but a thickened, red and painful scar can occur and may require treatment. - d.
-Numbness: Numbness down the arm can occur after surgery; the likely cause is the swelling around the shoulder and will subside. - e.
+Occasionally blisters occur but these are usually treated with local dressing changes.
+Most wounds heal to a neat scar but a thickened, red and painful scar can occur and may require treatment. - d.
+Numbness: Numbness down the arm can occur after surgery; the likely cause is the swelling around the shoulder, and it will typically subside post operatively. - e.
 Blood Clots: Blood clots (deep vein thrombosis) can develop after surgery.
-Risk factors include: a family history of clotting, a history of prior clots, patients over 40, obesity, cigarette smoking, women, birth control pills, history of cancer, and immobility.
+Patients at risk include patients with a family history of clotting, a history or prior clots, patients over 40, obesity, cigarette smoking, women, birth control pills, history of cancer, and immobility.
 Preventative measures include early mobilization, compression stockings, home care exercises such as ankle pumps, smoking cessation, and discontinuing the use of birth control pills for a week prior to surgery and for a least 1-2 weeks after surgery.
 If you or a direct relative has had a blood clot in the past, please advise the hospital before surgery.
 Long trips including air travel should be avoided in the first 7 days after surgery to minimize the risk of developing blood clots.
-If you suddenly get short of breath and/or have chest pain after surgery, you need to go to the nearest emergency room or call 911 immediately.
+If you suddenly get short of breath and have chest pain after surgery, you need to go to the nearest emergency room or call 911 immediately.
 A pulmonary embolism is a medical emergency and can cause death. - f.
-Shoulder Stiffness: Scar tissue can develop fast after surgery.
+Shoulder Stiffness: Scar tissue can develop quickly after surgery.
 Patients are instructed to start their post-surgical exercises within 2-3 days after surgery to decrease swelling and maintain mobility. - g.
 Injury to Artery or Nerve: An injury to a major artery or nerve is rare after surgery. - h.
-Severe Pain: Severe pain after surgery is rare but can occur.
-If you experience excessive pain in the hospital, you may require staying in recovery longer.
-If the pain is not controlled, you may be admitted overnight.

-Medication may be prescribed for pain management.
+Severe Pain: severe pain after surgery is rare but can occur.
+If you are experiencing excessive pain in the hospital, you may be required to stay in recovery longer.
+If pain is not controlled, you may be admitted overnight.
+Medication will be prescribed for pain management.